© FijiPocketGuide.com

 Other Gifts to Bring to a Fijian Village

-Although yaqona is the minimum you would be expected to bring to a village, if you can’t get some Yaqona, or you want to gift something more, then gifts for the village children are very well received.
+Although yaqona is the minimum you would be expected to bring to a village, if you can’t get some yaqona or you want to give the village children something, then gifts for the village children are very well received.

-Stationary, like crayons and paper, are usually very useful and fun for children, as well as sports equipment like rugby balls.
-Try to avoid bringing candy, as one; some village children don’t have good access to a dentist, and two; many villages don’t have environmentally-friendly ways of disposing of rubbish like candy wrappers.
+Stationary, like crayons, exercise books and paper, are usually very useful and fun for children, as well as sports equipment like rugby balls.
+Try to avoid bringing candy, as one, some village children don’t have good access to a dentist, and two, many villages don’t have environmentally friendly ways of disposing of rubbish like candy wrappers.

 Who to Give the Sevusevu to